Lake Tahoe Wolf

 more common now and which is on the rise lately, is completely curable by changing to a proper diet (unless of

-heat, or other allergies - often clear up soon after the animal is put on a high-quality more nutritive diet, as
+or allergies - often clear up soon after the animal is put on a high-quality more nutritive diet.
+[Often

 Basically, processed food is still processed food, whether it is expensive or cheap, for humans or for